se-esss-litterbox/Pynac/docs/installation.rst

 by downloading the appropriate binary from from `the GFortranBinaries page`_.
 Once Gfortran is installed, follow these steps to get Dynac running.

-.. warning:: Pynac requires at least v17 of Dynac.
-This is yet to be released,
-             and so Pynac users will have to make do with the unofficial version of Dynac included with Pynac.

-#.
-While waiting for v17 to be officially released, an unofficial version can be download from `inside the Pynac GitHub folder`_.
-#.
-Compile -- ``gfortran dynac_unofficial.f -o dynacv6_0``.
-Pynac currently assumes that the executable is called ``dynacv6_0``, but this will be configurable in future releases.
-#.
-Put the executable into the system path
+Go to the `Dynac download page`_, and follow the necessary steps to install Dynac on your system.
+Pynac currently assumes that the Dynac executable is called dynacv6_0, so please make sure to do this.

 Pynac Installation
 ------------------